 Children at Edenham are equipped with historical skills and knowledge that will enable progressive and transferable learning throughout their time at Edenham and beyond.
 Outcomes evidence a broad and balanced History curriculum and demonstrate children's acquisition of key knowledge, through questioning, written work, child-led discussion and interviewing pupils across the school about their learning.
 Children review their successes in achieving the lesson intentions at the end of every session and are actively encouraged to identify their own target areas.
-Children also record what they have learned comparative to their starting points at the end of each focus area through answering their Big Question in the form of a 2 page spread.
+Children record what they have learned comparative to their starting points at the end of each focus area through testing their recall of the key knowledge in the form of a 2-page spread.